chadwhitacre/openpath/_posts/2024-03-05-the-case-for-a-new-institution.md

 - on patent litigation.

 Open Source draws the line where it does because of its value system: the freedom of users overrides the needs of maintainers.
+Attempts by companies to change an Open Source project's license to a more restrictive license generally demonstrate the power of Open Source.
+If there is a real third-party community around the project, a viable fork emerges.

 Since we value maintainer needs on par with user rights, we are open to drawing the line of acceptable restriction differently.
 In the spirit of Jacob